AnantharamanLab/vClassifier/README.md

 -t     Number of threads to use for parallel running.

--p     Path of intallation of ViClassifier.
+-p     Path of intallation of vClassifier.

 -h     Show help on version and usage.